A Digital Home Planetarium

 Setting up the Projector and Mirror

 For the mirror, you will need an 18" half-dome security mirror, like this one.
-This is an uncommon item, so you may have to mail-order it.
+This is an uncommon item in stores, so you may have to mail-order it.

 Any digital projector manufactured in the last few years will probably be fine, although there are a few technical details that I have to admit I don't fully understand.
 We used an older XGA projector, which was ok for basic classroom purposes, but the image, which is greatly expanded when it is projected onto the dome, looked a bit coarse and grainy.
 An SXGA or HD projector would be better.
 Also remember that even if your projector is HD, it won’t display HD unless your computer tells it to, so your computer needs to be able to output as high a resolution as your projector.
 There is also a focal length issue that frankly confuses me a bit.
 The projector needs to be close enough to the mirror so that the image doesn’t grow larger than the mirror.
 All of the projected image (except for the upper corners, outside of the semicircle) needs to land on the mirror.
 Apparently the image also needs to be focused by the time it strikes the mirror, and this is an unusually close focal distance for a projector.
 If your projector can produce focused images a foot across on a screen six feet away, as ours did, it should be ok.